Black-breasted puffleg

-The black-breasted puffleg (Eriocnemis nigrivestis) is a species of hummingbird native to Ecuador.
-It is Critically Endangered, with no more than 250 individuals remaining in the wild.
+The black-breasted puffleg (Eriocnemis nigrivestis), known as zamarrito pechinegro in Spanish, is a species of hummingbird native to Ecuador.
+It is Endangered, with an estimated 100–150 individuals remaining in the wild.

 Description

 The species reaches a length of 8–9 cm.
 It is sexually dimorphic, with the male having black upper- and underparts, dark blue tail coverts, and a violet-blue throat and undertail-coverts.
 The female is bronze-green above, bluish-green on rump and uppertail-coverts, golden-green underparts and a pale blue chin.
 Both sexes have a straight black bill, a forked tail and white pufflegs, from which the common name is derived.

+Fledglings are sexually dimorphic similar to adults, but with duller coloring and red-orange color on the lower part of the bill.

-There is no characteristic vocalization; the species is generally quite silent, but may on occasion emit a monotonous and metallic "tseet tseet tseet" when it flies away.
+There is no characteristic vocalization; the species is generally quite silent, but may emit a monotonous and metallic "tseet tseet tseet" when it flies away.
+Juveniles emit a high-pitched chirp when begging for food.

 Distribution and habitat

 The black-breasted puffleg is endemic to north-western Ecuador, where it currently appears restricted to the ridge crests of the Pichincha Volcano, the Cordillera de Toisán, Esmeraldas and Imbabura.
 Based on possible sightings in 1983 and 2010, it may still occur on Atacazo.
 Unconfirmed sightings exist for several other locations.
 It may be seen on the Reserva Yanacocha, just outside of Quito, managed by the Fundación Jocotoco.
-The species occurs in humid and wet cloud and montane forest at altitudes of 1,700-3,500 m.
+The species occurs in humid and wet cloud and montane forest at altitudes of 1,700–3,500 m.
+It may also be found in shrubby forest borders and stunted vegetation.

+The birds are altitudinal migrants, generally being found at altitudes of 2440–3050 m between April and September, but remaining above 3100 m during the breeding season from November to February, although more recent observations suggest that migration patterns may fluctuate or change.